-CREECA Graduate Student Short-Term Travel Awards provide support to UW-Madison graduate and professional students of any discipline to conduct fieldwork pertaining to the study of Russia, Eastern/Central Europe, and/or Central Asia/Eurasia.
+CREECA Graduate Student Short-Term Research Awards provide support to UW-Madison graduate and professional students of any discipline to conduct fieldwork and research pertaining to the study of Russia, Eastern/Central Europe, and/or Central Asia/Eurasia.

 Eligibility Criteria: All applicants must be masters, doctoral or professional school students in good standing at the University of Wisconsin-Madison during the current academic year.
 The competition is open to US citizens and international students.

-- CREECA Graduate Student Research Travel awards are available for fieldwork conducted in Russia, Eastern/Central Europe, and/or Central Asia/Eurasia and range from $1,000 to $4,000, depending on the duration of the project.
+- CREECA Graduate Student Research awards are available for fieldwork and research conducted in Russia, Eastern/Central Europe, and/or Central Asia/Eurasia and range from $1,000 to $4,000, depending on the duration of the project.
+Starting in spring 2020, proposals will also be considered for graduate research projects not involving travel.

-- Awards can be made only for travel expenses related to the approved research proposal.
+- Awards can be made only for travel or other expenses related to the approved research proposal.
 The payment of CREECA awards to students must be made in compliance with the new (October 2018) UW-Madison “Student Payment Guidelines.”
 In general, this means that the awards will be paid as a “scholarship” (through SIS) to U.S. citizens and permanent residents and as a “lump-sum payment” (through payroll) to non-resident aliens.
 There may be tax implications for these awards.
+Because payments are made directly to students, travel need not be booked through Concur or Fox World Travel.

-- Allowable travel expenses in the budget may include such items as international airfare, per diem for meals and incidentals, accommodations, and ground transportation.
+- Allowable expenses in the budget may include such items as international airfare, per diem for meals and incidentals, accommodations, and ground transportation.
+Starting in spring 2020, proposals will also be considered for graduate research projects not involving travel, and so other allowable expenses could include surveys, database purchases, access to archives, etc.

 - Students whose research travel is fully funded through other sources (e.g. a fellowship, grant, or department funds) are not eligible to apply for CREECA funds.

 CREECA now considers applications on a rolling basis, throughout the academic year.
 Requests for funding should be made well in advance of the travel, and at least 30 days before the trip.
-Applications will be reviewed monthly, on the 15th of each month.
+During the 2019-2020 academic year, applications will be reviewed monthly, on the 15th of each month.
 (When the 15th falls on a Saturday, Sunday, or holiday, applications will be reviewed on the first Monday after the 15th.)
+Please note that beginning in the 2020-2021 academic year, we will be moving to one fall deadline (October 15; for travel and/or projects commencing no sooner than December of that year) and one spring deadline (Feb.
+15; for travel and/or projects commencing no sooner than May of that year).

 A complete application will include all of the following: